 When a borrower signs a loan application, where does it go?

 Many software systems that a business may consider using to manage loan origination are often lax on the answer to this question.
 With a document management system, a modern LOS takes the paperwork out of salespeople’s briefcases and random computers, and into secure, authenticated document system in the cloud.

 A quality LOS’s document management system should store borrowers' documents in accordance with industry security practices.
 There is no guarantee against data breach, but a LOS software vendor should use commercially reasonable efforts to safeguard consumer's information.

 Another functionality to consider when selecting a LOS is the ability the system can connect to other third-party systems via API's.
 In software, API is a framework that is designed to let other applications and programs work with a software system.
 For example, a bank will have specific total customer relationship, house-holding reporting needs that are not covered by a LOS.
 Using API calls, the organization will be able to plug their loan origination system into their other systems to manage the entire corporate and local workflows.

 At certain levels, businesses need to have unique workflows and rules for their own business needs.
 It is important to determine specific customization or configuration needs and research whether a LOS is capable of handling them before making a purchase decision.

-A LOS is not a one-size fits all system.
+LOS is not a one-size-fits-all system.
 For smaller brokers and banks, a LOS may be one of the more significant purchases they make and should be thought through and planned out before any decisions are made.
 The process for finding the right LOS includes studying the business’s internal processes, researching different software systems, planning out key features, and entering into a relationship with a software vendor.

 What are the steps a customer goes through during the sales process and the life-cycle of the loan?
 What information does underwriting need to make an informed decision?
 These questions and others like them form the core of the information a LOS will manage, and it is essential that any business map them out before they look for a LOS system.